githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/CeVuCygPoCo.jpg"
     },
     {
-        "name": "Farm Heist (Pt 1)",
+        "name": "Highway of Stars",
-        "description": "Steal from the rich and give to the poor!
-Join Vivian, Joey, Daryl, and Shannon as they start an interactive story about some animals stealing from the evil Prince John.
-We utilize the storytelling and character animation extensions to tell our story!", "youTubeId": "VT1v4z4I_uk",
+        "description": "Join Vivian, Richard, Daryl, Joey, and Shannon as we clear ground for an interstellar highway!
+Use the 'A' button to set off explosions, and try to clear the map with as few explosions as possible.", "youTubeId": "PRfzCoz3a2s",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/VT1v4z4I_uk.jpg"
+        "imageUrl": "/static/advanced-stream/PRfzCoz3a2s.jpg"
     },
     {
         "name": "🍆🥕🌽🍅",